 The main issue most people have with Wear OS is poor battery life.
-Depending on which device you buy, your watch might last anywhere from 18 hours to two days on a single charge.
-We have never been able to get a Wear OS device to last into the third day.
+Depending on which device you buy, your watch might last anywhere from 18 hours to two or three days on a single charge.
 Battery life was a big problem with early Wear OS devices, which oftentimes had smaller batteries and old processors.
 Now, companies are getting smarter with battery-saving features.

 Unfortunately, there aren’t many easy ways to fix Wear OS battery drain.
 You can turn off certain functions like the always-on display, GPS for location, or NFC, but these are system-level features that should be able to be kept on at all times.

 Many of the most prevalent Wear OS problems are out of users' hands.

 Many Wear OS users also complain about poor performance.
 Again, this was very much a problem with early devices, but not so much anymore.
 Remember, your Wear OS watch is not nearly as powerful as your smartphone, so you may experience an app that takes a few seconds to load every once in a while.
 We’ve also noticed laggy Google Assistant voice prompts on some of our units.